-Abbott must pay $495m in infant formula trial for hiding risks
+Abbott must pay $495 million in premature infant formula trial for hiding risks, jury finds.

 In the second court case to find against an infant formula company in the US this year, Abbott has been fined $495 million ($95 m punitive damages, $400 compensatory damages) for not informing doctors of the increase risk of Necrotizing enterocolitis (NEC – a serious gastrointestinal problem that mostly affects premature babies). from its Similac infant formula.
 Meanwhile the share price of UK rival Reckitt Benkiser fell to a 10-year low after $60 m was awarded to the family of a baby who died after being fed with preterm formula.